Page id: 2034

 FUTUROMA features 14 Romani artists from 8 countries: Celia Baker, Ján Berky, Marcus-Gunnar-Pettersson, Ödön Gyügyi, Billy Kerry, Klára Lakatos, Delaine Le Bas, Valérie Leray, Emília Rigová, Markéta Šestáková, Selma Selman, Dan Turner, Alfred Ullrich, László Varga

-With the support of the: Federal Foreign Office of Germany, Council of Europe Venice Office, Open Society Foundations, Stiftung Kommunikationsaufbau, Max Kohler Stiftung, UNAR (Ufficio Nazionale Antidiscriminazioni Razziali)
+With the support of the: Federal Foreign Office of Germany, Council of Europe Venice Office, Open Society Foundations, Stiftung Kommunikationsaufbau, Max Kohler Stiftung, UNAR (Ufficio Nazionale Antidiscriminazioni Razziali) and Michael Schmidt Foundation.

 Daniel Baker is a Romani Gypsy artist, researcher, and curator.
 Originally from Kent, now based in London, his work is exhibited internationally and can be found in collections across the globe.
 Baker earned a PhD in 2011 from the Royal College of Art, with his dissertation, “Gypsy Visuality: Gell’s Art Nexus and its Potential for Artists,” after previously earning a MA in Sociology/Gender and Ethnic Studies from Greenwich University, and a BA (Hons) in Fine Art from Ravensbourne College of Art and Design.